sailpoint-oss/golang-sdk/api_v3/docs/TaggedObjectsAPI.md

 [[Back to README]](../README.md)

-## SetTagToObject
+## Add Tag to Object

 > SetTagToObject(ctx).TaggedObject(taggedObject).Execute()

-Add Tag to Object
+This adds a tag to an object.

+Any authenticated token may be used to call this API.

 ### Example